-The table below summarizes NJNG's current credit ratings issued by two rating entities, Moody's and Fitch, as of September 30, 2021:
+The table below summarizes NJNG's credit ratings as of September 30, 2022, issued by two rating entities, Moody's and Fitch:

-Moody's Fitch
+Moody'S ritch

 Corporate Rating N/A A-

 Commercial Paper P-2 F-2

 Senior Secured A1 A+

 Ratings Outlook Stable Stable

-The Fitch ratings and outlook were reaffirmed on March 15, 2021.
-The Moody's ratings and outlook were reaffirmed on May 11, 2021.
+Fitch ratings and outlook were reaffirmed on April 14, 2022.
+The Moody's ratings and outlook were reaffirmed on September 28, 2022.
 NJNG's Moody's and Fitch ratings are investment-grade ratings.
-NJR is not a rated entity.
+NJR is not rated by Moody's or Fitch.